 Make ahead, storage, and freezing instructions

-- Like most soups, you can make Tuscan white bean soup ahead of time and it may taste even better if you do.
+- Make ahead: Like most soups, you can make Tuscan white bean soup ahead of time and it may taste even better if you do.
 Make it up to two days ahead.
+Store leftovers in an airtight container in the refrigerator for up to 5 days.

-- Tuscan white bean soup freezes very well.
+- Freezing: Tuscan white bean soup freezes very well.
 First chill it in the refrigerator overnight, then transfer to the freezer.
 It will keep for up to 3 months, so make extra!

 FAQ